 Addressing a global health epidemic

 The problem of antimicrobial resistance undoubtedly needs a global response.
-In Asia-Pacific and beyond, Singapore is recognised as a centre of excellence.
-Leadership provided in Singapore to tackle the problem through progressive antimicrobial stewardship programmes, supported by AI and automation, will pave the way for other markets to adopt similar strategies and improve global antimicrobial stewardship.
+In Asia-Pacific and beyond, Singapore is recognized as a center of excellence.
+Leadership provided in Singapore to tackle the problem through progressive antimicrobial stewardship programs, supported by AI and automation, will pave the way for other markets to adopt similar strategies and improve global antimicrobial stewardship.
 Furthermore, holistic adoption of such an approach can greatly enhance situational awareness of prescription practices and use of antibiotics.

 Andrea Kwa Lay Hoon, Assistant Director, Pharmacy (Research) and Pharmacy Clinician Scientist, Singapore General Hospital (SGH)